oarcscience/ith.oarc.science/lgbt/index.md

 </div>

-This page indexes resources about LGBT (Lesbian, Gay, Bisexual and Transgender) issues at Intangible Textual Heritage.
-This page deals specifically with the subject of LGBT people in sacred texts.
+This page indexes resources about homosexual issues at Intangible Textual Heritage.
+This page deals specifically with the subject of homosexual people in sacred texts.
 For an overview of the positions of various religions on this topic, including historical and current beliefs, refer to [this page at the Ontario Consultants for Religious Tolerance